-After a thorough search the crew realized the chronometer, sextant, navigation book and ships register were missing.
-The rigging was in disorder, the binnacle was toppled and the steering compass was smashed in.
-They found a six month supply of food and fresh water and a cargo consisting of 1,701 well stowed and unopened barrels of raw alcohol destined for Genoa, Italy to fortify wine.
+After a thorough search, the crew realized the chronometer, sextant, navigation book, and ship register were absent.
+The rigging was in disorder, the binnacle had toppled, and the steering compass was smashed.
+They found a six month supply of food and fresh water and a cargo consisting of 1,701 full barrels of raw alcohol destined for Genoa, Italy.
 The bilge contained only about 3-4 feet of water.
-The ships crew and passenger’s lockers still contained their clothing.
+The ship’s crew and passenger’s lockers still contained their clothing.

-Upon returning to the Dei Gratia, the sailors briefed Captain Morehouse on the results of their search.
-Ironically, Captain Morehouse knew the captain of the Mary Celeste as Captain Benjamin Spooner Biggs (37) and also his spouse, Sarah.
-In fact, Captain Morehouse had dinner with the Biggs the day before the Mary Celeste set sail from Pier 44 from New York City’s East River on that fateful Tuesday, 5 November 1872.
-The Biggs had mentioned their two year old daughter, Sophia Matilda, would be sailing with them.
+When the sailors returned to the Dei Gratia, they briefed Captain Morehouse on the results of their search.
+Ironically, Captain Morehouse knew the captain of the Mary Celeste as Captain Benjamin Spooner Biggs, 37, and his spouse, Sarah.
+In fact, Captain Morehouse had dinner with the Biggs the day before the Mary Celeste set sail from Pier 44 from New York City’s East River on that fateful Tuesday, November 5, 1872.
+The Biggs had mentioned that their two-year-old daughter, Sophia Matilda, would be sailing with them.
 Biggs had also mentioned how pleased he was with his new, professional crew.

-Captain Morehouse eventually decided to split his crew and sail the Mary Celeste and Dei Gratia to Gibraltar for her salvaging.
+Captain Morehouse split up his crew.
+One group sailed the Mary Celeste, and the other took the Dei Gratia to Gibraltar for her salvage.

-Many theories were formulated as to what happened to the crew of Mary Celeste, but to date this mystery has yet to be solved.
+Many theories surfaced as to what happened to the crew of Mary Celeste, but the mystery remained unsolved.

-* As a footnote, the Mary Celeste made history once again when Clive Cussler, best-selling novelist and adventurer, representing the National Underwater & Marine Agency, (NUMA) and John Davis, president of ECO-NOVA Productions of Canada, announced on 9 August 2001, that they had discovered the remains of Mary Celeste on a reef off the coast of Haiti.
+On August 9, 2001, Clive Cussler, best-selling novelist and adventurer, representing the National Underwater & Marine Agency (NUMA), and John Davis, president of ECO-NOVA Productions of Canada, announced that they had discovered the remains of Mary Celeste on a reef off the coast of Haiti.